CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 That's because the type information no longer exists at runtime and there's no enforcement of type which requires adding schema validators like [Zod](https://zod.dev/) or [Valibot](https://valibot.dev/) to actually check the incoming payload conforms to some shape.  ***Extra work.***  (In fact, you might be here exactly because you're fed up with this extra work to ensure that correctness and safety of your backend application!)

-What if you write this to a document oriented database without checking the schema?
+What if you write this to a document-oriented database without checking the schema?
 What if you serialize it to `jsonb` and store it in Postgres?
 What if your ORM tries to map and persist this?

-At best, you may not notice the payload.
+At best, you may not notice the payload and it's entirely harmless.
 At worst, the payload can contain *anything*.

-Of course, you can add a third party package to do this or even write the code yourself.
-But this feels like table stakes for building a backend API.
+Of course, you can add a third party package to ensure adherence to a known schema or even write the code yourself.
+But this feels like really basic *table stakes* for building a backend API where you care about your data; why is there a dependency on third parties and why would you build this yourself?

 ## Why C#